-Due to the unprecedented advancement of science and technology in recent years, Japan has witnessed important changes in the demand for human resources.
-In particular, an increasingly borderless economy and progression of information technology have brought about a fundamental change in the abilities that employers are seeking in their human resources (Figure 13, Figure 14).
-The appearance of new vocational courses in universities is principally due to such a shift in the employment market.
+2. Development of human resources in the knowledge society a.
+Changes in the demand for human resources an d research Due to the unprecedented advancement of science and technology in recent years, Japan has witnessed important changes in the demand for human resources.
+In particular, an increasingly borderless economy and progression of information technology have brought about a fundamental change in the abilities that employers are seeking in their human resources (Figure 18, Figure 19).
+The apparition of new vocational courses in universities are principally due to such a shift in the employment market.
 From a research perspective, industry-academia co-operation has become a very important issue.
 Universities are increasingly required to engage in full-fledged co-operation with industry.
-The number of co-operative research cases by national universities and that of TLO (technology licensing office) have rapidly increased in recent years (Figure 15).
+The number of co-operative research cases by national universities and that of TLO (technology licensing office) have rapidly increased in recent years (Figure 20).
 The incorporation of national universities is expected to boost such co-operation.

-Figure 13 Japan's foreign production ratio by industry Source: Ministry of Education, 2004
+Figure 18 Japan's foreign production ratio by industry Source: Ministry of Education, 2004

-Figure 14 Number of employees by occupational classification Source : Ministry of Education, 2004
+Figure 19 Number of employees by occupational classification Source: Ministry of Education, 2004